 Visitors to a London collection of early keyboards will be able to play the instruments for the first time after a mathematician has digitally recreated their sounds.
-Dr Kenny McAlpine from the University of Abertay has built digital keyboard replicas of two of the 21 instruments housed in the Fenton House
+Dr Kenny McAlpine from the University of Abertay has built digital keyboard replicas of two of the 21 instruments housed in the Fenton House collection in Hampstead.

 Until now, in an effort to conserve the keyboards, people have been able to see the instruments but not play them.
 Some of the instruments, which include harpsichords, clavichords and spinets, are over 200 years old but many are still in playing order.

 To create the digital replicas, Dr McAlpine recorded the sounds of each keyboard individually.
 He then used touch-screen technology and an electronic keyboard to make a digital version of the original.
 The other playable instruments in the collection will be modelled over the next few years.